 You can make this call to any active PingAccess listener and on any node in a PingAccess cluster.
-For example, with default port configurations, a clustered console replica will respond to this endpoint on port 9000, and a clustered engine will respond to it on port 3000.
+For example, with default port configurations, a clustered console replica responds to this endpoint on port 9000, and a clustered engine responds to it on port 3000.